 The state and territory health authorities received these data from public and private hospitals.
-States and territories use these data for service planning. monitoring and internal and public reporting.
-Hospitals may be required to provide data to states and territories through a variety of administrative arrangements. contractual requirements or legislation.
-The reference period for this data set is 2014-15.
+States and territories use these data for service planning, monitoring and internal and public reporting.
+Hospitals may be required to provide data to states and territories through a variety of administrative arrangements, contractual requirements or legislation.